002A/ixora.io/itp/animation/the-halls-of-itp.rst

   a &= z' \cdot r_{o} - z' \cdot c \\
   a &= z' \cdot (r_{o} - c)

-This result makes sense given what a dot product means.

-The JPG frame's position (relative to its parent, the Null object) is then:
+This result makes sense given the intuition behind a dot product as a `scalar projection <https://en.wikipedia.org/wiki/Dot_product#Scalar_projection_and_first_properties>`_ of an arbitrary vector onto a unit vector.
+In retrospect I should have been able to find this without doing any math.
+Similarly, the JPG frame's position (relative to its parent, the Null object) is then:

 .. math::